 Environmentally friendly in Vienna

 Moving around Vienna on foot is a particularly pleasant way of sightseeing for many reasons: Vienna is a green city, from the parks on the Ringstrasse to green spaces such as the Augarten or Prater.
 Almost half of the metropolitan area is made up of green spaces.
 And when you get tired, the nearest underground station, tram or bus stop is never far away.

 There are currently around 370 eco-friendly cars with hybrid or natural gas-powered engines on Vienna's roads.
 You can order such a taxi by dialing "40100" and asking for a "Green Taxi", environmental or eco-taxi.
 You can identify your taxi by the "Green Taxi" sign.
 The good news: There is no difference in price over a ride in a conventional taxi.

 An energy-efficient electric motor is the driving force behind the self-balancing Segway.
 This high-tech scooter allows riders to glide effortlessly through the city in a standing position.
-City Segway Tours offers routes through the streets of Vienna that pass many of the city’s landmarks.
+Several Segway providers in Vienna offer sightseeing tours that take you past many of the city's sights.

 Also rolling, but this time using their own muscle power, are the hundreds of inline skaters who come each week to Friday Night Skating each week at 9pm.
 They show just how much fun eco-friendly mobility can be.
 Besides the city streets, skaters can also find ideal spots along the Danube Canal and the 21-kilometer long Danube Island.